 Security Considerations for Implementers

-A connection string can contain credential information in clear text. .NET Framework applications should<19> take special care when accessing credential information; whenever possible, .NET Framework applications should avoid passing the credential information in the connection string.
-Instead, it is recommended that applications use Authentication=Active Directory Integrated or Integrated Security=SSPI in the SqlClient Connection String structure, or use SqlClient APIs to specify credential information.
+A connection string can contain credential information in clear text.
+It is recommended that .NET Framework applications take special care when accessing credential information; it is advised that, whenever possible, .NET Framework applications avoid passing the credential information in the connection string.<20> Instead, it is recommended that applications use Authentication=Active Directory Integrated or Integrated Security=SSPI in the SqlClient Connection String structure, or use SqlClient APIs to specify credential information.

 Index of Security Fields